-Restoration of subsided land at Kestrel is undertaken where subsidence-induced geomorphological changes in the landform result in erosion, ponding or cracking that are unacceptable in extent or effect.
-Technical studies and experience to date have demonstrated that the majority of subsided land at Kestrel does not require extensive restoration works to be undertaken i.e. where earthworks of significant scale is required.
-Where active restoration is required, the objective is the return of the land to its pre-mining agricultural capability as required by the relevant conditions of the RIDA and EA.
+Rehabilitation of subsided land at Kestrel is undertaken where subsidence-induced geomorphological changes in the landform result in erosion, ponding or cracking that are unacceptable in extent or effect, or that create a potential offsite impact.
+Technical studies and experience to date have demonstrated that the majority of subsided land at Kestrel does not require extensive rehabilitation works to be undertaken i.e. where earthworks of significant scale is required.

-Restoration is planned and implemented in response to any observations of adverse impact(s) arising following the passage of a longwall panel or panels.

-Unless observations indicate that earlier intervention is required, land subject to subsidence is observed for a period of at least two wet seasons to ensure that:
+Maintenance and/or rehabilitation activities are planned and implemented in response to any observations of adverse impact(s) arising following the passage of a longwall panel or panels.
+Unless observations indicate that earlier intervention is required, land subject to subsidence is observed for a period of at least five years post mining to ensure that: